Deep breathing fills your lungs with universal ki energy and oxygen, which helps maintain your health and well-being.

-These same points can be used in shiatsu and acupuncture to cure ailments.
-It is possible to press many different cavities when performing Aikido techniques.
-This suggests that you could learn how to stimulate the healing energy of our partner... as we practice.
+These points can be used in shiatsu and acupuncture to cure ailments.
+It is possible to press points when performing Aikido techniques.
+You could even learn how to stimulate the healing energy of your partner... as you practice.

-The technique of cavity press, or tien hsueh, is well known in Chinese martial arts and is regarded as probably the highest accomplishment of Chi Kung in the martial arts.
+The technique of cavity press, or tien hsueh, is well known in Chinese martial arts and regarded as the highest accomplishment of Chi Kung in the martial arts.

 They have identified 108 cavities that can be attacked by striking with a finger, palm, fist, foot or elbow, or grasping.

-Chi Kung or Qigong is the study of how chi circulates in the body and many of the exercises involve slow stretching movements that are coordinated with the breathing.
+Chi Kung or Qigong is the study of how chi circulates in the body and many of the exercises involve slow stretching movements coordinated with breathing.

 The stretches are aimed at stimulating meridians and exercising joints and muscles.
-When performed correctly, they help to make the body more balanced and healthier.
+They will help to make the body more balanced and healthier.

 Being aware of the purpose of a particular breathing and stretching exercise can help to focus your attention on the reason for the exercise and increase its effects.
 This way it becomes mental and physical.